 The first-aid kit heals you, while the helmets add to your shield (right).

 In a rather nice twist in concept at least, you do have the option to play stealthily.
 From the second level, if you haven't sounded the alarm by raising your weapon or entering restricted areas, the soldiers will leave you alone.
-I never quite managed to get to the end of a stage without blood on my hands or see how one could, but it's apparently possible.
+I never quite managed to get to the end of a stage without blood on my hands - or actually understand how one could - but it's apparently possible.

 Other than a machine gun and a grenade, the bigger weapons consist of a missile launcher (left)